Pale metallics, bold jewel tones dominate Oscars red carpet

 BOLD TONES AND CLASSIC BLACK

-Jewel tones were a favorite for actresses including best supporting actress nominee Jennifer Lawrence, who wore a bright red Dior figure-hugging peplum dress.
-June Squibb opted for an emerald sequined Tadashi Shoji gown, while a pregnant Kerry Washington wore an amethyst strapless Jason Wu dress.
+Jewel tones were a favourite for actresses including best supporting actress nominee Jennifer Lawrence, who wore a bright red Dior figure-hugging peplum dress.
+June Squibb opted for an emerald sequinned Tadashi Shoji gown, while a pregnant Kerry Washington wore an amethyst strapless Jason Wu dress.

 Viola Davis wore a deep green Escada dress, saying she picked it for the glamour and time period.
 Idina Menzel, who will lend her vocal talents to sing the Oscar-nominated "Let it Go" from Disney's "Frozen" on the stage, wore a forest green strapless gown.